koltregaskes/canvas-planner/README.md

 - A canvas UI that shows task cards, lets you drag them, filter by source/level/status, and toggle which fields you see.
 - A quick-create form to add a new task; it saves to a local JSON file when the API is running, or to your browser when offline.
 - A GitHub Pages-friendly static preview that loads demo tasks and your local drafts even if the API is not live yet.
 Assets now respect the repo path (e.g., `/canvas-planner/`) so cards appear on Pages.
+- A clear cost and limit guide (COSTS.md) so you know what each API will cost and how many calls we expect per sync.

 ## How to get started (step-by-step, no jargon)
 1. **Install one thing:** [Node.js 18+](https://nodejs.org/en/download) (it already includes `npm`).
 If you do not have Git, [install it](https://git-scm.com/downloads) too.